 Coming out of awards season, the lack of representation of women and minorities garnered much attention on social media.
 The Bafta awards in the UK featured only men nominated in the best director category for the seventh year in a row.

-Diversity was also a big issue when it cames to Oscar nominees.
-Though reports showed more of 2019’s top movies feature minority or female lead characters than ever, 19 out of the 20 acting nominiees were white.
+Diversity was also a big issue when it came to Oscar nominees.
+Though reports showed several 2019’s top movies feature minority or female lead characters, 19 out of the 20 acting nominees were white.

 Mohamed says the representation of Black women is improving slowly in British and international media but the appropriate “kind” of representation is still lacking.

 “Our shine and our accomplishments are always dismissed.
-Our beauty is always cooped, before dismissed.
 Even if we know our power inside, the world doesn’t see it.”

-For Mohamed, as much as her art started as a route to escape her reality at home, its helping herself and others escape the stereotypes that have been long placed on Black women.
+Though Mohamed’s art began as a route to escape her reality, it soon became a means to help herself and others escape the stereotypes that have been long placed on Black women.